python/cpython/Doc/library/argparse.rst

 :exc:`FileNotFound` exception would not be handled at all.

 Even :class:`~argparse.FileType` has its limitations for use with the ``type`` keyword.
-If two arguments use *FileType* and the second one fails, an error is reported but the first file is not automatically closed.
+If one argument uses *FileType* and then a subsequent argument fails, an error is reported but the file is not automatically closed.
 In this case, it would be better to wait until after the parser has run and then use the :keyword:`with`-statement to manage the files.

 For type checkers that simply check against a fixed set of values, consider